 In the proposed PPP Project, a hub and spoke model has been conceptualized wherein tricycles and pushcarts will be utilized for collecting waste from door to door.
 This waste would then be collected in skip containers (secondary collection points) from which it will be transported to the landfill site by transfer trucks.
-As discussed during the second workshop, if only trucks are utilized for collecting waste on a door to door basis, the capital expenditure (capex) and operating expenditure (opex) incurred for the same will be too high and trucks will not be able to maneuver through rural areas as well as remote areas.
+As discussed during the second workshop, if only trucks are utilized for collecting waste on a door to door basis, the capital expenditure (capex) and operating expenditure (opex) incurred for the same will be too high and trucks will not be able to maneuver through the remote areas.

 The skip containers and other vehicles required for waste collection and transportation will not only be kept at a centralized location but will also be distributed/shared among the wards as per the requirement.
-This will be done to ensure that even the most remote of rural wards is serviced.
+This will be done to ensure that even the most remote areas are also serviced.